Alternative approach to the optimality of the threshold strategy for spectrally negative Levy processes: Threshold dividend strategies

 \begin{theorem} Suppose that $X$ has a Gaussian component $\sigma>0$.
 Then, as a function of $x$, $V(x,b)$ satisfies the following integro-differential equations:

 with the boundary conditions $V(0,b)=0$.
 Moreover

 \end{theorem} {\bf Proof} Equations (\ref{Thre-eq8}) and (\ref{Thre-eq9}) can be proved by Ito's formula.
 If $U_b(0)=0$, because $\sigma>0$, ruin is immediate and no dividend is paid, so we have $V(0,b)=0$.
 It follows from (\ref{Thre-eq1}) that $V(b-,b)=V(b,b)$, since $W^{(\delta)}$ is continuous at $b$.
-From (\ref{Thre-eq3}) we have and thus $V(b+,b)=V(b,b)$.
+From (\ref{Thre-eq3}) we have where we have used the fact $P_b(T_b^-=0)=1$.
+Thus $V(b+,b)=V(b,b)$.
 This proves the continuity of $V$ at $b$.

 In the following, we prove that $\{\sigma B(t);t\geq0\}$ can be approximated by the process $\{c_{\varepsilon}t-\varepsilon N_{\varepsilon}(t);\ t\geq0\}$, where $N_{\varepsilon}(t)$ is a Poisson process with parameter $\lambda_{\varepsilon}>0,$ and $c_{\varepsilon}>0$ is a constant.
 Now, we choose $\varepsilon,\ \lambda_{\varepsilon},$ and $c_{\varepsilon}$ such that ${Var} [\varepsilon N_{\varepsilon}(t)]=\sigma^{2}t$ and $E[c_{\varepsilon}t-\varepsilon N_{\varepsilon}(t)]=0.$ These two conditions yield $\lambda_{\varepsilon}=\sigma^{2}/\varepsilon^{2}$ and $c_{\varepsilon}=\sigma^{2}/\varepsilon.$ It is easy to prove that, when $\varepsilon\rightarrow0^{+},\ E[e^{z(c_{\varepsilon}t-\varepsilon N_{\varepsilon}(t))}]\rightarrow e^{z^{2}\sigma^{2}t/2}.$ This shows that the process $\{c_{\varepsilon}t-\varepsilon N_{\varepsilon}(t);\ t\geq0\}$ converges weakly to the process $\{\sigma B(t);t\geq0\}$.
 It follows that the L\'evy process $X$ with L\'evy triplet $(a, \sigma, \Pi)$ can be approximated by the L\'evy process $X_{\varepsilon}$ with L\'evy triplet $(a+c_{\varepsilon}, 0, \Pi_{\varepsilon})$, where $\Pi_{\varepsilon}=\Pi+\text{\bf 1}_{(x\ge \varepsilon)}$.
 Therefore, by Theorem 4.2, for example, in the case of bounded variation, we have